Frequently Asked Questions

 Heritage Route: https://www.nwtparks.ca/explore/heritage-route

-There are local and non-local operators that offer a variety of tours.
-View our list of tour operators on our Visit Us page.
+A: There are local and non-local operators that offer a variety of tours.
+Email us and we will help you out.

 Can we drink local tap water?